Jeffrey-Sardina/Divine-Abandonment-Language/grammar.md

 **If the suffix's consonant is a valid coda consonant** (this is always the case, except in very rare exceptions) then the vowel following it is dropped (elided).
 For example, "nolhi" (to walk) could become "nolh- + dhai" (for I walk).
 In this case, the voicing of the suffix **must** agree with that of the root consonant -- so nolh- + dhai becomes nolhthai.

 **HOWEVER**, if this would produce a valid plural form and create ambiguity, then the the value of the voicing of the stem consonant is flipped; i.e. for "you walk" "nolh + dhe" is "noldhe", and "nolhthe" is reserved for "yous walk".
 We note that some "codas" are permitted here ("l" from "lh", "n" from "nh" and "zh" from "sh") that would normally not be allowed.
-Howeveer, they are permitted here, but can never be the final sound of a word.
+However, they are permitted here, but can never be the final sound of a word.

 For reference, the singular cases that have this ambiguity, and therefore take this irregular formation, are
 - you